OceanParcels/plasticparcels/docs/physicskernels.md

 ### Wind-induced drift / Leeway <a name="winddrift"></a>
 Plastic particles at the ocean surface that are not completely submersed will experience a force from the relative wind due to a wind drag, leading to a wind-induced drift.
-This wind-induced drift of the particle is called leeway [@Allen1999] <mark>[link to citation needed]</mark>, which can be decomposed into a downwind component (in the direction of the wind), and a crosswind component (which is typically non-zero for asymmetric objects).
+This wind-induced drift of the particle is called leeway [@Allen1999](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA366414.xhtml), which can be decomposed into a downwind component (in the direction of the wind), and a crosswind component (which is typically non-zero for asymmetric objects).
 As we assume that each plastic particle is spherical, we can ignore the crosswind component of leeway, and only consider the downwind component of leeway.
-The downwind component follows an almost linear relationship with the relative 10m wind speed [@Allen2005] <mark>[link to citation needed]</mark>, so we model the leeway as
+The downwind component follows an almost linear relationship with the relative 10m wind speed [@Allen2005](https://ntrl.ntis.gov/NTRL/dashboard/searchResults/titleDetail/ADA435435.xhtml), so we model the leeway as

 ```{math}